I saw an amusing headline on LinkedIn today courtesy of a client we have just started working with. Clearly they had been bitten once before.

-- Are they certified with the vendor at the company level?
+Are they certified with the vendor at the company level?

-We know of several consultants’ agencies purporting to be experts in marketing automation delivery and yet they carry no vendor certification at the company level.
+We know of several consultants and agencies purporting to be experts in marketing automation delivery and yet they carry no vendor certification at the company level.
 They might have certified consultants, but this is not enough; if anything does go wrong, the vendor is not liable to pick up the pieces.
 It would be a bit like going on holiday to America without travel insurance - possible, but very expensive if you have an accident.

-- Do they employ their consultants or are they all on contracts?
+Do they employ their consultants or are they all on contracts?

 Many of the consultants working in the sector, even some with vendor certification at the company level, rely wholly on other external consultants.

-It also means that you as the client are carrying all the risk; in good times you have a contracted consultant on hand, in bad times they can be quickly fired and disposed of.
+In good times you have a contracted consultant on hand, in bad times they can be quickly fired and disposed of.
 Is this ‘hire and fire’ mentality a culture and environment you want to condone?
-You shouldn’t have to when you are paying a premium for their services; your consulting partner should carry the risk premium, just like the insurance example before; again, one of the largest competitors in the industry doesn’t even have a UK entity, so where is that accountability?
+You shouldn’t have to when you are paying a premium for their services; your consulting partner should carry the risk premium, just like the insurance example before; again, one of the largest players in the industry doesn’t even have a UK entity, so where is that accountability?

-- Do they actually use the technology themselves?
+Do they actually use the technology themselves?